jonnew/Oat/README.md

     - ~~Option for building with/without point-grey support~~
     - ~~Author/project information injection into source files using either cmake or doxygen~~
+    - Automatically detect if OpenCV was compiled with OpenGL or CUDA and automatically set `-DOAT_USE_OPENGL` and `-DOAT_USE_CUDA` accordingly
     - Put boost in a more standard location
     - Clang build
     - Windows build?